John Maurice, Prince of Nassau-Siegen: Return to Europe

 Shortly after returning to Europe, John Maurice was appointed by Frederick Henry to the command of the cavalry in the Dutch army, and he took part in the campaigns of 1645 and 1646.
 When the war was ended by the Peace of Münster in January 1648, he accepted from Frederick William, Elector of Brandenburg (who had just married John Maurice's niece Louise) the post of governor of Cleves, Mark and Ravensberg, and later also of Minden.
 His success in the Rhineland was as great as it had been in Brazil, and he proved himself a most able and wise ruler.
+Also, he created large baroque gardens in and around Kleve, as well as a new residence, the Prinzenhof palace.

 At the end of 1652, John Maurice was appointed head of the Order of Saint John (Bailiwick of Brandenburg) and made a prince of the Empire with the style of Serene Highness.
 In 1664, he came back to Holland; when war broke out with an England supported by the invading bishop of Münster, he was appointed commander-in-chief of the Dutch States Army.
 Though hampered in his command by the restrictions of the states-general, he repelled the invasion, and the bishop, Christoph Bernhard von Galen, nicknamed "Bommen Berend", was forced to conclude peace.
 His campaigning was not yet at an end, for in 1668, he was appointed first field-marshal of the States Army, and in 1673, he was charged by stadtholder William III to command the forces in Friesland and Groningen, and to defend the eastern frontier of the provinces, again against Van Galen.
 This he did with success and the troops of Von Galen were forced to withdraw.
 The next year John Maurice commanded troops against the French during the Battle of Seneffe.

 In 1675, his health compelled him to give up active military service, and he spent his last years in his beloved Cleves, where he died in December 1679.